srichs/attiny_rc_switch/README.md

 On/Off Switch for RC models driven by PWM signal.
 Based on ATtiny85, 12V capable.

 This small device allows to turn on/off different devices on RC devices: airplanes, quadcopter drones, cars.
-It uses one RC PWM channel as input and provides power (up to 1.5A with proper radiator) when channel pulse length is above 1700us.
+It uses one RC PWM channel as input and provides power on output pins when channel pulse length is above 1700us.
 Excellent to switch LED strips.
+Output current is up to 500mA.

 # Hardware

 * AVR ATtiny x5 series microcontroller.
 Compiled code takes slightly above 2kB, so will fit into ATtiny45 and ATtiny85.
 When smoothing is removed, code will fit into ATtiny25
-* 4.7kOhm resistor
+* 220 Ohm resistor
 * BD139 or similar NPN bipolar transistor

 ![diagram](attiny_rc_switch.png)

-# Requirements
+# Notes

 * Arduino IDE 1.6.6.
 Should work on older releases, but never tested
 * ATtiny45/85 board definitions.
 Tested with [damellis/attiny](https://github.com/damellis/attiny)
 * Uses 8MHz internal osciallator
+* BD139 resistor capabilities are: max current load 1.5A and up to 8W.
+But, there are few limitations:
+** base resistor is scaled to allow saturation on up to 500mA ** On higher loads voltage drop might appear
+** On 12V and 500mA power is already na 6W, so really, do not exceed this limit...